eva-butler/eva-butler/README.md

 I'm a student at the University of Virginia with a passion for solving problems and an interest in data science.
 Follow my journey as I apply my learning to real-world challenges and projects.

 🎮 When I'm not analyzing, you'll find me playing puzzle video games like Skyrim and The Talos Principle.
 They have both sparked and sustained my love for problem-solving.
+I also love to fish and cook!

 🚀 I'm always eager to learn new skills and collaborate on exciting projects.